Belotti01/HalcyonFlowProject/_DOCS/Setup Guide.md

 tw -i .\wwwroot\css\app.css -o .\wwwroot\css\app.min.css --watch

-### DEPRECATED INFORMATION - THE DATABASE CAN BE INITIALIZED BY SIMPLY RUNNING THE PROGRAM AND FILLING IN THE REQUESTED INFORMATION
+#### DEPRECATED INFORMATION - THE DATABASE CAN BE INITIALIZED BY SIMPLY RUNNING THE PROGRAM AND FILLING IN THE REQUESTED INFORMATION
+Leaving this information here in case it's required for testing.

 | To setup the database to handle accounts |
 |---|
 | 	0.
 Make sure the 'database' info explained above points to the correct schema |